 Come up with a useful and well-organized structure for your website’s navigation.
 Condense your pages into broad categories.
 Look at other church websites and see how they’re organizing their navigation.
 Ask people in your congregation what they think would be a helpful structure for finding what they believe is important on the website.
 Keep a visitor or first-time user in mind.
 Have a section featuring helpful links for those who are new to your church.
 If you have too many tabs, arrange them with drop-down items to avoid making the site look cluttered.

-These are just a few but very important things to keep in mind when planning your new website’s navigation.
+These are just a few very important things to keep in mind when planning your new website’s navigation.
 A menu should be simple and very easy to navigate if you want people to explore and utilize your website.

 Make it easy—no, very easy—to find your church’s location!